dbould/zf2_prep/zf2.prep.md

 echo $client->decode($encoded), "\n";  // Method comes from setClass argument interface
 ```

-Sop

 **SOAP Server Example**

 Using the AutoDiscover set handler using AutoDiscover::setClass method.
+Autodiscover is used to generate WSDL.

+Use $server->setClass('App\ClassName') to define soap server methods
+Alternatively use $server->addFunction('functionName')

 ```php
 <?php